liaozter/Final-Project/README.md

 $ git clone https://github.com/liaozter/Final-Project.git
 ```

-2. If you don't need to update the data and have the following files, then you can go to the next section and open the app.
+2. The construction of the database takes quite a few minutes according to the network speed.
+Therefore, for the convenience of grading, I provide a full database and cache files.
+If you don't need to update the data and have the following files, then you can go to the next section and open the app.
     1. media_cache.json
     2. media.db